Skip to main content

 Catheter Tips

-Where to Buy Intermittent Urinary Catheters
+Where to Buy Intermittent Urethral Catheters

 If you have questions about certain urologic catheter products, you’ve come to the right place.
 180 Medical specializes in intermittent urinary catheter products.
 Contact us today to speak with one of our friendly Catheter Specialists about your catheter options.